greenelab/phenoplier_manuscript/manuscript.md

 We used these results to replicate the associations found with our LV-based regression framework in PhenomeXcan.

-### MultiPLIER and Pathway-level information extractor (PLIER)
+### MultiPLIER and Pathway-level information extractor (PLIER) {#sec:methods:multiplier}

-MultiPLIER [@doi:10.1016/j.cels.2019.04.003] extracts patterns of co-expressed genes from recount2 [@doi:10.1038/nbt.3838], a large gene expression dataset.
+MultiPLIER [@doi:10.1016/j.cels.2019.04.003] extracts patterns of co-expressed genes from recount2 [@doi:10.1038/nbt.3838] (without including GTEx samples), a large gene expression dataset.
 The approach applies the pathway-level information extractor method (PLIER) [@doi:10.1038/s41592-019-0456-1], which performs unsupervised learning using prior knowledge (canonical pathways) to reduce technical noise.
 PLIER uses a matrix factorization approach that deconvolutes gene expression data into a set of latent variables (LV), where each LV represents a gene module.
 The MultiPLIER models reduced the dimensionality in recount2 to 987 LVs.